 For his book The Evolution of Cooperation, Robert Axelrod hosted tournaments featuring computers playing against each other using various stratagems in The Prisoner’s Dilemma.
 In repeated competitions, one strategy has been shown the consistent winner: Tit for Tat.

 Tit for Tat a simple strategy:

-- Start by cooperating, that is, making the move that is best for the group
+- Start by cooperating, that is, making the move that is best for the group.

 - On subsequent moves, copy the last move of your opponent.

 If we all played this strategy in life, we would all cooperate.
 That might be a good thing.
-The moment one person starts not cooperating, though, we would revert to more selfish behavior, at least until some cooperates again.
+The moment one person starts not cooperating, though, we would revert to more selfish behavior, at least until someone cooperates again.

 Axelrod found that winning strategies had four qualities: